andrebrait/unraid-native-zfs-encryption/README.md

     2. Go to Settings -> Global Share Settings
     3. Set "Permit exclusive shares" to "Yes"

-# Example
+# Tutorial

-In this example, we will:
+In this tutorial, we will:

 1. Encrypt a dummy array to store the key for the ZFS dataset
 2. Create an encrypted dataset: `appdata-crypt`
 3. Create a script to automatically mount it after the array starts
 4. Moving Immich, Nextcloud and Paperless-ngx to the new encrypted dataset

-# Encrypting your Array/Pool
+## Encrypting an Array or Pool

 >_If you already have an encrypted **array** or **pool**, skip this section._